Turnout 75.02 per cent in seventh phase in WB, polling by and large peaceful | Law-Order

 Rao rubbished the allegations and said no such incident had taken place.

-''We have received a complaint in this regard and a probe is underway,'' the officil said.
+''We have received a complaint in this regard and a probe is underway,'' the official said.

 The TMC candidate for the constituency, Debashis Kumar claimed that he was stopped from entering a booth in the area by central forces.
 The central forces, however, denied the allegations.